humbletrader/ScalaTutorial/README.md

 # LearnScala
-This is a collection os scala scripts copied from various sources or implemented by myself while I was learning scala
+This is a collection of :
+ * scala scripts copied from various sources or implemented by myself while I was learning scala
+ * links to various projects, tutorials, plugins

 ## Best scala books
  * Programming in Scala by Martin Odersky